shub1504/Networking-Keywords/README.md

 **10. TAP:**  A TAP stands for network TAP and refers to a virtual network interface tht operates at the link layer of the OSI model.
 It allows for the interception of network traffic in a way that can be useful for various networking applicataions,including VPN and packet analysis.

-**11. Open VSwitch:**  Its is a open source viertual switch designed for network automtion and managed in a virtualized environment.
+**11. Open VSwitch:**  Its is a open source virtual switch designed for network automation and managed in a virtualized environment.
 It enables communication between VM and integrates with various HYPERVISOR and cloud platform.

 **12. Subnets:**  A subnet (short for subnetwork) is a smaller, logically segmented portion of a larger network.
 It is used to divide a network into smaller, manageable sections.
 Each subnet has its own range of IP addresses, which helps in reducing traffic and improving performance and security within a larger network.